 Speaking of colors, let’s talk about changing colors when working striped rows.
 The easiest way I’ve found to make color changes at the end of a row is to finish the last stitch of the first color by pulling through the last loop of that last stitch with the new color.
 I have found that using this method works a bit more seamlessly and really makes my edges look nicer.
 Moogly blog has a wonderful video tutorial on this method.

 Ready?!
 Let’s get started!
-Grab your G / 4mm crochet hook, your first skein of Color Made Easy by Lion Brand, and let’s go!
+Grab your K / 6.5mm crochet hook, your first skein of Color Made Easy by Lion Brand, and let’s go!

 The XOXO Throw

-***An inexpensive, clear, concise, printable version of this pattern is available for purchase in my Etsy and Ravelry stores, complete with full color photo tutorials for both the Foundation Double Crochet, the Kiss Stitch, and a helpful stitch chart.
+***An inexpensive, convenient, printable version of this pattern is available for purchase in my Etsy and Ravelry stores, complete with full color photo tutorials for both the Foundation Single Crochet, the Kiss Stitch, and a helpful stitch chart.
 Purchasing the printable version helps fund the upkeep of this website.
 Thank you for your support!

 - 2 skeins each of 5 colors of Color